Lizoug/Outfit-Recommender/README.md

 -on the webpage, click "browse photo" to select a photo (jpeg) from your computer -click [..] to get photo analyzed

+-change description, so that user knows which steps to perform (and which not) to use the programm

 # *Outfit Recommendation System*
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![.github/workflows/my first ci](https://github.com/Lizoug/Outfit-Recommender/actions/workflows/my_first_ci.yaml/badge.svg)](https://github.com/Lizoug/Outfit-Recommender/actions/workflows/my_first_ci.yaml)